In October, the leaves change, and somewhere on eastern Aurora plains, a pumpkin is launched 500 miles-per-hour into stormy skies.

 One Colorado-based team, The Big Ten Inch, has long held the world record for the farthest distance to fire a pumpkin: 5,545.2 feet, over a mile.

-The crowd strongly approved to see The Big Ten Inch launch its second pumpkin of the day.
+The crowd roared as The Big Ten Inch prepared to launch its second pumpkin of the day.
 The greenish ordnance was loaded into a pressure chamber and prepared for its final journey from the 100-foot-long barrel.

 People rowdily cheered and counted down with the emcee.